A gas of elongated objects; an analytical approach

-$C$ and $a$ are plotted in the Figure (\ref{fig 4}) for the exponents $\alpha=$0.2, 0.5, 1, 2, 5 from top to bottom, respectively.
-The mean distance lines are with negative slopes and the elasticity coefficient lines are with positive slops.
-The non-interacting result are depicted in dashed lines.
-These results have already been derived recently by a numerical analysis in \cite{kardar2}.
+From the partition function, finding the elasticity coefficient from $a$ is straightforward.
+The elasticity coefficient $C$ and the aveareg distance $a$ are plotted in the Figure (\ref{fig 4}) for the exponents $\alpha=$0.2, 0.5, 1, 2, 5 from top to bottom, respectively.
+The mean distance and the elasticity coefficient lines are plotted with negative and positive slopes, respectively.
+These results recently have been derived using numerical analysis in \cite{kardar2}.

-From the agreement between the results of isotropic and anisotropic, one can conclude that distance and elasticity in elongated object system are highly depended onto the isotropic features such that even at high compressions their anisotropic effects are negligible.